MicrosoftDocs/visualstudio-docs/docs/docker/tutorials/use-docker-compose.md

 1. First, make sure no other copies of the app and database are running (`docker ps` and `docker rm -f <ids>`).

 1. Start up the application stack using the `docker-compose up` command.
 Add the `-d` flag to run everything in the background.
-Alternatively you can right click on your Compose file and select the compose up option for the VSCode side bar.
+Alternatively, you can right-click on your Compose file and select the **Compose Up** option for the VS Code side bar.

     ```bash
     docker-compose up -d